 Studio Equipment, Guests and Crew

-Certified Producers are not permitted to modify or touch lighting equipment.
+Community Producers are not permitted to modify or touch lighting equipment.

 MNN does not supply any media to record on for studio production, XDCam or otherwise.

 MNN provides a limited amount of props and set pieces on a first-come, first-served basis.
 Props cannot be reserved in advance and must be returned to their designated location upon completion of use.
-Certified Producers can bring their own props at the beginning of their reservation, but they cannot be stored at the facility and must be taken out of the facility upon completion of the studio reservation.
+Community Producers can bring their own props at the beginning of their reservation, but they cannot be stored at the facility and must be taken out of the facility upon completion of the studio reservation.
 MNN does not accept shipments of props, furniture, instruments or any other set pieces.

 Editing Equipment Usage

-Certified Producers are permitted to download media at MNN’s editing and work stations but cannot install software or other applications onto MNN editing and work stations.
+Producers are permitted to download media at MNN’s editing and work stations but cannot install software or other applications onto MNN editing and work stations.

 Playing media through the editing workstation’s speakers is prohibited.
-Certified Producers must supply their own headphones when using MNN editing and work
+Producers must supply their own headphones when using MNN editing and work

 External Storage Devices

 MNN does not sell or lend hard drives, disks or any recording media to producers.
-If an external storage device is necessary for a studio, field or editing reservation, it is the Certified Producer’s responsibility to obtain the necessary device.
+If an external storage device is necessary for a studio, field or editing reservation, it is the Community Producer’s responsibility to obtain the necessary device.